neuralnishan/neuralnishan.github.io/_pages/about.md

 ---
 permalink: /
 title: "∫∫ Hi There!
-Welcome And A Good Day Forward!∫∫"
+Welcome And A Good Day Forward! ∫∫"
 excerpt: "About me"
 author_profile: true
 redirect_from: